 The first template to be included in the OB is the acquisition template.
-For both available instrument modes (WFM-NOAO-N and WFM-NOAO-E), the template to be used for acquisition is wfm-noao_acq_movetopixel.
-In case no interaction/centering is needed a simplified acquisition wfm-noao_acq_preset can be used.
+For both seeing limited instrument modes (WFM-NOAO-N and WFM-NOAO-E), the template to be used for acquisition is wfm-noao_acq_movetopixel.
+For both WFM-AO instrument modes (WFM-AO-N and WFM-AO-E), the template to be used for acquisition is wfm-ao_acq_movetopixelLGS.

+For WFM-NOAO case only, when no interaction/centering is needed a simplified acquisition wfm-noao_acq_preset can be used.
 In particular, this template should be used when a target centring accuracy of the order of 2"-3" is acceptable.
-In addition, the template wfm-noao_acq_presetRRM can be used for an acquisition OB in Rapid Response Mode.
+In addition, the template wfm-noao_acq_presetRRM must be used for an acquisition OB in Rapid Response Mode.
 This latter template is an exact copy of the normal preset template with the addition of two hidden (from the user) keywords for bookkeeping and logistics.